 How about now?

 If one person has a question, there is a huge chance someone else may have the same question.
-Below you will find some questions I've received by helping people switch banks.
+Below are some questions I’ve received by helping people switch banks.

 What is the difference between a bank and a credit union?